Rainbow Beginning Sounds Matching Mats

 This literacy activity can be used in a variety of instructional settings.
 It can be used for independent work, small groups, literacy centers, early finishers, morning work, or as a form of assessment.
 This can also be incorporated into leveled guided reading or RTI groups.

 This letter matching rainbow activity is excellent for preschool, kindergarten, and first-grade students.
 Keep reading for more ideas for differentiation to meet the various learning needs of your students!
-Kids love rainbows, and you will love these educational letters mats!
+Kids love rainbows, and you will love these alphabet letter mats!

 No Complicated Prep!